Mission and Evangelism (ME)

 This course exposes students to the literature and issues related to reaching people, engaging cultures, and rethinking the Church in Western Contexts.
 Attention will be given to various postmodern and post Christendom historical currents and dynamics affecting ministry and mission today, including pluralism, globalization, secularism, popular culture, ethnic diversity, post colonialism, and the rise of diverse spiritualities.
 Social science research on the religious development and diversity among emerging adults will especially be emphasized.
 The gospel will then be examined theologically and historically as it relates to the diversity of spirituality in the modern world.
 Fresh expressions and innovative leaders of contemporary missional church movements will serve as case studies of this engagement between gospel and cultures in the West.

-An examination of evangelism throughout the history of the church.
-Special attention is given to particular Christian movements and personalities, highlighting contributions to gospel proclamation and witness of the church in word and deed.
-Application of selected practices will be considered for evangelism in contexts today.
+An examination of evangelism throughout the history of the Church.
+Special attention is given to particular Christian movements and personalities, highlighting contributions to gospel proclamation and witness of the Church in word and deed.
+Application of selected practices are considered for evangelism in contexts today.

 ME 8980 ThM Major Research Paper - 0-1 Hours